rktjmp/lush.nvim/README.md

 #### Performance

-I, personally, would say there isn't a noticable performance impact in using Lush over a raw VimL colorscheme.
-The parse and compile stage is generally around 1ms on my quite aged core i5 and is comparitively dwarfed by the 3ms spent waiting for the VimL comamnds to apply (which should be at least as-slow with raw VimL).
+I, personally, would say there isn't a noticeable performance impact in using Lush over a raw VimL colorscheme.
+The parse and compile stage is generally around 1ms on my quite aged core i5 and is comparatively dwarfed by the 3ms spent waiting Vim's interpreter to apply the commands, a penalty which raw VimL schemes would share.

 If you did feel the performance was poor, you can always export your theme to VimL after using Lush to aid the development process.